π¬π Ghana

 Issued by πΊπΈ

-Exercise increased caution in Ghana due to crime and violence against members of the LGBTQI+ community.
-Some areas have increased risk.
+Exercise increased caution in Ghana due to crime and violence against women travelers and lesbian, gay, and bisexual travelers.
+Some areas of Ghana have increased risk.
 Read the entire Travel Advisory.

 - In urban areas and crowded markets